Mental Health Awareness and Wellbeing Training for Seafarers

 You will gain awareness, knowledge and confidence to respond to situations that you might experience with yourself or wider crew, through presentations, group discussions, individual tasks, and workshop activities.

-Our training is specifically focused for Seafarers and the content has been taken from the guidance criteria produced by the MNTB and MCG, A Standard for Seafarers Mental Health Awareness and Wellbeing Training (2020).
-All participants receive a certificate of attendance.
+Our training is specifically focused for seafarers and the content has been taken from the guidance criteria produced by the MNTB and MCG, A Standard for Seafarers Mental Health Awareness and Wellbeing Training (2020).
+All participants receive a Mental Health Awareness and Wellbeing Training for Seafarers certificate accredited by the Merchant Navy Training Board, UK Chamber of Shipping.

 Who is it for?